 The primary sustainability impact for these projects is the potential for considerable water use savings.
-For continued use of the golf course installation of an improved irrigation system can decrease water use by up to 21% of current levels.
-If the site is converted to natural habitat water use will be less than 10% that used for the golf course over a 25-year period.
+For continued use of the golf course installation of an improved irrigation system can decrease water use by up to 21% of current levels by reducing the total acres irrigated.
+If the site is converted to natural habitat, water use will be less than 10% of that used for the golf course over a 25-year period.